edu-luc-cs-leo/comp271f24-01/06-linkedlists/README.md

 For this assignment you'll work with classes [`Trainline`](./TrainLine.java) and [`TrainStation`](./TrainStation.java).
 Most of the work will be done in `TrainLine`.

 The [Programmer's Pact](../misc/ProgrammerPact.pdf) is in full effect.
 You may not use any imports or any utilities from `System` except to print.
-(Exceptions: `StringBuilder` is now available to you but not re commended, in the interest of time. `ArrayList` is also available to use (`import java.util.ArrayList`)).
+(Exceptions: `StringBuilder` is now available to you but not recommended, in the interest of time. `ArrayList` is also available to use (`import java.util.ArrayList`)).

 ### Deliverable: method `void insert(String, int)`